largeostrich/largeostrich.github.io/_pages/CSMDeswik.md

         1. Visual settings
     3. Stope Loops
 ## Tips and tricks
+* Multiple views
+* Most recent commands
 ## Useful information
 * Image mapping points
+* Keyboard shortcuts

 # 1. User interface setup
 When Deswik first opens on a PC, it will ask if you want to work in metric or imperial.
 Since we live in a civilised society, we will use metric.

 On first open, Deswik will also only show the getting started toolbars.
 This does not give you quick access to many tools.
 For our purposes, we will require the **general** toolbars.
+* **Toolbars** are picture based sets of tools.
+These are found above and to the left and right of the workspace.
+These are completely customisable.
+* **Menus** are text-based drop-downs.
+These are found at the top of the window.
+These may be more logically ordered, but take longer to navigate.
+* **Dock Windows** are the windows within the interface that perform specific functions.
+Initially, three will be open.
+Layer Control (left), Output (bottom), and Properties (right).
+DO NOT CLOSE THESE THREE.

+Many things can be found in both toolbars and menus, and often through keyboard shortcuts too.

+To enable the general toolbars, navigate through the menus to View | Toolbars | Show General.
+You should now have four rows of toolbars at the top of your workspace.
+Don't panic Mr Mainwaring, you'll gradually learn a fair number of the tools you can see.

+The interactive scheduler (Deswik.IS) should also be open while using Deswik.CAD.
+This can be opened through the menus by going Tools | Deswik.IS (Interactive Scheduler).
+It will then appear on the left of your screen.
+For now, [stack this as a tab](https://help.deswik.com/HelpContent/Deswik.Suite2019.1/content/deswiksuite/managingdockwindows.htm#Dockawindowinanewposition) on the left pane over your Layer Control dock window.
 # 2. File Management and linked schedule
 # 3. Backup and save settings